Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: Acknowledgements

-\emph{Acknowledgement--} We thank Liang Jiang, Antonio Mezzacapo, Kristan Temme, Hy Truong Son, Erik H. Thiede, Pei Zeng, and Changchun Zhong for valuable discussions.
+HZ and ZL contribute equally in this work.
+We thank Liang Jiang, Antonio Mezzacapo, Kristan Temme, Hy Truong Son, Erik H. Thiede, Pei Zeng, and Changchun Zhong for valuable discussions.
 JL is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
+JL is also supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, PQI Community Collaboration Awards, John C. Mascaro Faculty Scholar in Sustainability, NASA under award number 80NSSC25M7057, and Fluor Marine Propulsion LLC (U.S. Naval Nuclear Laboratory) under award number 140449-R08.
 SS acknowledges support from the Royal Society University Research Fellowship.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.